backdrop-contrib/security_review/README.md

 Refer to the support section below if you are interested in securing your Drupal site.

--- INSTALLATION --
+## Installation

 Place the security_review directory and its contents under sites/all/modules or under an appropriate sites/ directory if you are using Drupal's multisite capabilities.

 Enable the module at Administer >> Modules and refer to the following sections for configuration and usage.

--- CONFIGURATION --
+## Configuration

 Two permissions are provided and required to use the module.
 Navigate to Administer >> People >> Permissions to enable